 – Root Rot

-The root of all plants will become damaged due to overwatering issue.
+The root of all plants will become damaged due to overwatering issues.
 The staghorn fern isn’t any exception to this rule.
 Since overwatering causes the soil to get dampened, it affects the rhizomes of the fern heavily as they are delicate.

-As the root starts rotting, the antler frond will become dropping too.
+As the root starts rotting, the antler frond will drop too.
 Ultimately, the entire root stems will get rotten, which would lead to killing the fern.
 There will also be a foul odor coming from the rotten root.
 Also, note that fern root rot happens due to over-fertilization and inappropriate soil.

 When this is happening, you will feel it as it develops a rotten, foul odor, and see patches of brow and black spots on the fern leaves.